 Approaches to teaching English as a Second Language within the context of comprehensible content-area instruction.
 Sheltered English.
 Emphasis on developing literacy skills and fostering oral and written student interaction in all subject areas.
+Understanding of cultural diversity and its implications to classroom climate.
 Adapting instruction to the diagnosed needs of the LEP student.
 Fifteen-hour school-based practicum project.
-Prerequisite: EDBI 5304 or EDBI 5305 or permission of instructor.
+Prerequisite: EDUC 4301, 4312 (or teacher certification), and EDBI 5305 or ENGL/EDBI 5304 or permission of the instructor.